melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Not sure... makes more sense to go and read original Hill and Robertson.
 This review looks mainly at more complicated genomes than we are modeling.

+### Orr, H.A., and R.L.
+Unckless.
+2008.
+Population extincton and the genetics of adaptation.
+Am.
+Nat.

+##### Framing
+- "Nearly all work on the theory of adaptation, however, has been limited in at least one important way: it assumes that populations maintan a stable size following a sudden change in environment, a change to which the population must adapt."
+- This study: looking at rescue from new mutations and/or standing variation
+	- mutation: "we calculate the probablity that a population substitutes a beneficial allele of sufficently large effect to escape extinction"
+- "our results are most directly relevant to organisms such as microbes, in which a small number of genes can respond to n environmental challenge"

+##### Model
+###### Rescue from mutation
+- Population size changes geometrically up until carrying capacity $K$ (the Macarthur and Wilson model)
+- Haploid genetics, one locus, two alleles $A$ and initially absent/rare mutant $a$
+	- wt has W_A = 1 - r, mutant has W_a = 1 + s - r (s>r)
+- Use theory of branching processes
+	- so long as a lineage with W_a > 1 becomes large enough it will survive, so we are most interested in probabillity of ultimate survival
+- Prob. of arising in generation $t$ and going to fixation: 1 - probabilty that all mutations are lost accidentally
+	- under assumptions this is 1 - exp(- (2 N0 u(s-r)) / r)
+	- Prob(T = t | surv) approx r exp(-rt) where T is generation where the mutation occurs
+###### Rescue from standing variation
+- e.g., alleles previously deleterious reaching fixation?
+	- if this allele is favored for t > 0 after environmental change, al it has to do is escape accidental loss
+	- avoid extinction with approx prob.
+1 - exp(- (2N0u(s-r))/sd) for selectve advantage sd
+- Mean probablty of survival is 1 - ((s-r+sd)/sd)^(-2N0u)
+###### Overall probablty of rescue
+- Overall probability of rescue is Pr(standing) + (1-Pr(standing) * Pr(mutation)

+###### Discussion
+- "our qualitative conclusion agrees with that of Gomulkiewicz and Holt; unless populations are very large or suffer only modest decreases in absolute fitness below 1, adaptation to a sudden environmental change can be difficult"
+- As r becomes small, new mutations are more likely to rescue a population because decline is slow
+- Evolution from new mutations or from mutation-selection balance are assisted by: s large (large selective advantage for mutant), N0u is large (number of mutations? u not defined), r small (slow population decline), sd small (small initial disadvantage for deleterious)

+Use for some similarities to G&H - notably that initial population size is important.
+Also talk about population size and mutation.

+### Orr, H.A.
+2005.
+The genetic theory of adaptation: a brief history.
+Nature Reviews: Genetics.